Praqma/helmsman/docs/desired_state_specification.md

 Purpose: defines the Helm repos where your charts can be found.
 You can add as many repos as you like.
 Public repos do not require authentication.
 Private repos require authentication.

-> Currently only AWS S3 buckets can be used for private repos (using the [Helm S3 plugin](https://github.com/hypnoglow/helm-s3)).
+> AS of version v0.1.2, only AWS S3 buckets can be used for private repos (using the [Helm S3 plugin](https://github.com/hypnoglow/helm-s3)).
 For that you need to have valid AWS access keys in your environment variables.
 See [here](https://github.com/hypnoglow/helm-s3#note-on-aws-authentication) for more details.

 Options:
 - you can define any key/value pairs.